grepruby/ERC20-Token-On-Hyperledger/README.md

 cd network
 ```

 Once you are in the network folder you can create our hyperledger network environment.
-It will create 2 organizations for you- Org1 and Org2 repectively, with an Orderer.
+It will create 2 organizations for you- Org1 and Org2 respectively, with an Orderer.
 Having 2 peers each.

 ## Housekeeping